 Don’t overload method where one accepts ints and the other accepts Integer.

 Don’t overload method where a number of arguments are the same and only the order of argument is different.

-Use varargs after the overload methods have had more than five arguments.48.
-Is SimpleDateFormat safe to use in the multithreaded program ?_text]Answer:
+Use varargs after the overload methods have had more than five arguments.

-If you do not do that, you will get wrong results while analysing or configuring dates in Java.49.
-Explain 5 IO best practices ?_text]Answer:
+If you do not do that, you will get wrong results while analyzing or configuring dates in Java.

 Use buffered IO classes instead of reading individual bytes and char.